On the prehistory of growth of groups: Abstract

 \section{Abstract}

 The subject of growth of groups has been active in the former Soviet Union since the early 50's and in the West since 1968, when articles of \v{S}varc and Milnor have been published, independently.
-The purpose of this note is to quote a few articles showing that, before 1968 and at least retrospectively, growth has already played some role in various parts of group theory.
+The purpose of this note is to quote a few articles showing that, before 1968 and at least retrospectively, growth of groups has already played some role in various subjects.

 The notion of growth for finitely generated groups appears in articles published independently by Efremovich and \v{S}varc in the early 50's, and by Milnor in 1968 \cite{Efre--53, Svar--55, Miln--68a, Miln--68b}. (\v{S}varc left Soviet Union in 1989, and now his name is rather written Schwarz.)
 Very soon after his first paper, Milnor in \cite{Miln--68c} called attention to the fact that \cite{Svar--55} ``contains many ideas utilized in [3]'' (where [3] = \cite{Miln--68b}).